-Since 2003 when the transformation of the St. Peter Chapel into a space for the dual use by the diocese and and arts centre had been completed the embryonic Eype Church Centre for the Arts at St. Peter’s, Eype has become a viable and well-known and loved venue for artistic events; whether they be art exhibitions, theatrical events, concerts, literary festivals or even a recording studio.
+Since 2003 when the transformation of the St. Peter Chapel into a space for the dual use by the diocese and an arts centre had been completed, the embryonic Eype Centre for the Arts at St. Peter’s, Eype has become a viable and well-known and loved venue for artistic events; whether they be art exhibitions, theatrical events, concerts, literary festivals or even a recording studio.

 Churches have historically played an important, sometimes crucial, role in the development of the arts.
 Think the Renaissance.
 Through the arts and the financial support the Eype Centre for the Arts gives to the local Parish in helping to keep the building open we try to encourage a greater use of the church.